cldwalker/gh-active-issues/README.md

 ## Who this is for

-If you're a user or organization who does any of the following:
+If you're a maintainer or organization who does any of the following:
 * strives to respond to all their issues
 * treats all their active repositories equally and runs through issues in the order they are created
 * likes to leave issues open for others but has no intention of working on them (use labels and $GITHUB_HIDE_LABELS)
-* likes to only see a subset of all repositories' issues (use
+* likes to only see issues from a subset of all repositories (use
   $GITHUB_ISSUE_REGEX)

 then this is for you.